-In this post we share our experiences on how to travel gluten free in Morocco with Tobias who has celiac disease.
-We travelled to Morocco in 2016 and 2020, when Tobias was 9 and 13.
-Read more about celiac disease and how it affects Tobias here.
+In this post we share our experiences on how to travel gluten free in Morocco with T who has celiac disease.
+We travelled to Morocco in 2016 and 2020, when T was 13.
+Read more about celiac disease and how it affects T here.

 Planning before you go

 There is not much information online on specific restaurants or supermarkets that provide gluten free meals or products, so it is difficult to create lists of places to go from your sofa before departure.

 We booked accommodation via booking.com, and asked each place if the breakfast was gluten free.
 All the places we stayed were quick to come back with a friendly and positive reply.

 Morocco is not a difficult country to travel gluten free.
 Some of the restaurants we went to knew about celiac disease, but it was not the majority.
 But this is not a big problem, as most restaurants prepare dishes from simple, basic ingredients.
 Vegetables, meat, spices.
 We didn’t see processed food or additives.
 So despite limited knowledge of gluten, all worked out well mainly because gluten is unusual in Moroccan cuisine.

 Understanding French is a huge advantage.
 We speak only a few words of French, but managed in English and broken French.
 We avoided French fries, as they could be the frozen, industrialised type that sometimes is treated with wheat.

 T of course also had to avoid all the delicious bread, pancakes and specialty breads and pastry.
 He took it stoically.